radian-software/selectrum/README.md

 Does Selectrum attempt to provide a replacement for Swiper in addition to Ivy and Counsel?
-The answer is no. Rather than blindly porting functionality from the flawed predecessors of Selectrum, I decided to design a better buffer-search interface from scratch.
+The answer is no. Rather than blindly porting functionality from the predecessors of Selectrum, I decided to design a better buffer-search interface from scratch.
 During the design process, I realized that a Selectrum-like interface is not the best way to present buffer search.
 Instead, I decided on an improved variant of the Isearch interface that takes inspiration from the standard text search interface found in almost every other modern piece of software, such as web browsers.
 The result is